-Once you have completed and returned the required forms and documents, including proof of age for both you and your designated beneficiary (acceptable documents: birth certificate, baptismal, driver's license and passport, certificate of Degree of Indian or Alaskan Native Blood (CDIB).
+Once you have completed and returned the required forms and documents, including proof of age for both you and your designated beneficiary (acceptable documents: birth certificate, baptismal, driver's license or passport, certificate of Degree of Indian or Alaskan Native Blood (CDIB).
 NMERB will forward your request to NMERB's Disability Evaluation Service provider (DES Provider).
 Within one to two business days the DES Provider will send you a Disability Application.

 You may file an application for disability benefits prior to the termination of your employment.
-If you are determined to be disabled, the effective date of disability benefit will be either the first day of the month following termination of employment or the first day of the month following filing your application with NMERB, whichever is later.
+If NMERB determines that you are disabled, the effective date of disability benefit will be either the first day of the month following termination of employment or the first day of the month following filing your application with NMERB, whichever is later.

 If you are receiving disability benefits and you have not been designated as permanently disabled, your case is subject to review by NMERB.
 This review will be made at least annually and, at the discretion of NMERB, may be required more frequently.
 If NMERB determines you are able to return to work, your disability benefits will cease.
+You may appeal that decision pursuant to 2.82.11.8 NMAC.
 If your physical condition improves significantly, you are required to report your improved condition within 30 days.
 Failure to do so may result in legal penalties.